batatas-fritas/scp-294/README.md

 </details>
 <details>
 <summary>Effect</summary>
-Effect template to add to the effects value.
-This value is a list, therefore you can add several effects.
+Effect template to add to the effects list.
+You can add multiple of these.

 ```yml
 - type: Vitality